ricardobcl/Dotted-Version-Vectors/README.md

 ![Dotted Version Vector Set in a PUT][DVVSet put]

 When a client wants to write to a key/value, he gives a value and a VV.
 We first create a new DVVSet to represent the new write, using `new`.
 It returns a DVVSet with that VV inside and the new value in the AL.
-The we call a function `update` on that new DVVSet and the server's DVVSet.
+Then we call a function `update` on that new DVVSet and the server's DVVSet.
 It synchronizes both to discard old values on the server.
 In this case, *v1* is outdated because the client VV already knows (A,1), therefore we discard it.
 After this, we advance the causal information in DVVSet and insert a new *Dot* to reflect the new event.
 In the example, we advance the VV from `(A,2)` to `(A,3)` and create a *Dot* for *v3*.

 ## Real World with Riak

-We implemented DVVSet in our fork of [Basho's][riak site] [Riak][riak github] NoSQL database, in favor of their VV implementation, as a proof of concept.
+We implemented DVVSet in our fork of [Basho's][riak site] [Riak][riak github] NoSQL database, as an alternative to their VV implementation, as a proof of concept.

 The Riak version using VV is here: https://github.com/ricardobcl/riak_kv/tree/master The Riak version using DVVset is here: https://github.com/ricardobcl/riak_kv/tree/dvvset